dalkhaseeb-D/at-risk-student-prediction/README.md

 The constrained model moves up toward LR. ✔

 **Supporting: learning curve.** With 5% of the training data (1,101 rows), LR already reaches F1 0.630 / AUC 0.720, while GB reaches 0.573 / 0.677.
-The gap shrinks as data grows, which is what you expect when the true pattern is simple.
+The gap decreases as data grows, which is what we expect when the true pattern is simple.

 ### Most important features